MySQL

 Valid values:

-• false (default): Uses a single thread for deserialization.
+• false (default): Uses a single thread in the event deserialization phase.

 Note